Last August Wacom started a competition called Inkathon to promote the use of their WILL “digital ink” technology.

 Wacom’s Will technology, works with any hardware device and makes digital writing more realistic and accurate.

-During the course of the competition we created a new version of our Virtual Classroom using the Wacom WILL “digital ink” technology, we were very pleased with the outcome, writing and drawing on the whiteboard now has the texture, look and feel of real writing, overall it provides a much better user experience and more intuitive feel.
+During the course of the competition we created a new version of our Virtual Classroom using the Wacom WILL “digital ink” technology, we were very pleased with the outcome, writing and drawing on the online whiteboard now has the texture, look and feel of real writing, overall it provides a much better user experience and more intuitive feel.

 During CES conference Wacom held a consortium called Connected Ink where more than 40 leaders from major global technology companies (Including executives from Crayola, MyScript, Montblanc, Samsung) shared their thoughts and visions for the future of handwriting in a digital world.